-Our LuCED® lung test is a non-invasive, take-home test prescribed by a physician to aid in the early detection of lung cancer.
+Our LuCED® lung test is in development as a non-invasive, take-home test prescribed by a physician to aid in the early detection of lung cancer.
 It requires a sputum sample (phlegm) from a deep cough three mornings in a row, using a simple test kit that we provide.
-The sputum sample is shipped to our CLIA laboratory, the VisionGate Biosignature Laboratories (VBL), and then processed on our proprietary Cell-CT™ system, a component of the LuCED test.
+The sputum sample is shipped to our CLIA laboratory, the VisionGate Biosignature Laboratories (VBL), and then processed on our proprietary Cell-CT™ platform, a component of the LuCED test.
 This technology essentially allows your individual cells to be analyzed in high-resolution digital 3D for careful measurement of critical diagnostic features.
 The LuCED test classifies your cells as normal or abnormal.
 Our licensed cytologist screens the images and then our pathologist reviews the images and signs out the case as normal or abnormal.
 Those results are sent to the ordering physician in two to four weeks.

 Below are some Frequently Asked Questions:

 What is the LuCED® lung test?
 What will my results mean?

 The LuCED test is non-invasive test to aid physicians in the early detection of lung cancer.
 The test is based on sputum (phlegm from a deep cough).
 The test provides a “normal” or “abnormal” report to your physician.
 LuCED test results help physicians determine the next steps in the diagnosis and management of lung cancer.

 Does the LuCED® test subject me to radiation?

 No, absolutely no radiation is used in the LuCED test.
 Specimen collection can be performed at home and shipped in a pre-paid envelope to the VBL.

 Will the test be covered by my health insurance?